IcarusMJ12/BetterHotkeys/README.md

 ### Usage

-Clone this repository or unpack a snapshot in your `Local Mods` directory.
+Clone this repository or unpack a snapshot in your `LocalMods` directory.

 ### Disclaimer